messagesafe/messagesafe.github.io/README.md

      Message = AES.decrypt(Code, Key)

+Notes
-Note.
-There is no checksum.
+- There is no checksum.
 Multiple copies of the SafeMessage will be stored in many locations.
 Message integrity is not an issue.

-Note.
-BCrypt salt is just a hash of the password, what is equivalent to no salt used.
-AES is employed in CBC mode with hard coded initialization array.
-This is due to the requirement to have the same output for the same input and password.
+- BCrypt salt is just a hash of the password, what is functionally equivalent to no salt used.
+- AES is employed in CBC mode with hard coded initialization array.
+This is due to the need to have the same output for the same input and password.